s-j/hpstr-jekyll-theme/_posts/2015-10-12-the-best-of-javazone-2015.md

 share: true
 ---

-Yet another year, and yet another [Javazone](http://2015.javazone.no/) - as always lots of food, new people, old friends and many interesting talks.
+Yet another year, and yet another [Javazone](http://2015.javazone.no/).
+As always, lots of food, new people, old friends and many interesting talks.
 Long story short, here is my top-5 the most entertaining talks:

 1. [Java 8 JVM Memory and Thread Management](https://vimeo.com/138955223) by Ken Sipe – a very good explanation of the Java memory model and some practical tips.
 2. [Coding Culture](https://vimeo.com/138873440) by Sven Peters – a set of very good suggestions on how to create a great work place for developers.